run-as-root/magento2-message-queue-retry/README.md

 This is the default behavior for the RabbitMQ dead letter exchange and will work this way even if this module is not installed.

 For more information of how to configure message queues in Magento 2, you can take a look [here](https://developer.adobe.com/commerce/php/development/components/message-queues/configuration/).

 ---

+## Exploring a real scenario

+If you want to know more about this module and explore a real scenario with it, please, take a look at the [blog post](https://dev.to/run_as_root/preventing-transaction-loss-unleashing-the-power-of-resilient-transactions-with-rabbitmq-dead-letter-exchanges-in-magento-2-8h0) we wrote about it.

+---